BradyDouthit/cytoscape-html/README.md

 # cytoscape-html
-`cytoscape-html` allows you to render arbitrary HTML as nodes on the graph
+`cytoscape-html` allows you to render arbitrary HTML as nodes on the graph.
+Click [here](https://bradydouthit.github.io/cytoscape-html/) to see a basic example!

 ## Installation
 `npm install cytoscape-html`